 Online Training Courses

-There is a wide variance in costs (and quality) for video based, online training.
+Online training courses can be an effective way to stretch your training budget.
+Be aware that there is a wide variance in costs (and quality) for video based, online training.
 Some providers will give access to all training modules for a fixed fee per participant, or a fixed fee for the client.

 Public Training Courses